 Extra Practice Examples of Hyperboles in Literature

 Due to how important it is to understand hyperboles, students may need extra practice.
-Thankfully, the Hyperbole Task Cards and Activities and Hyperbole Boom Cards are here to help students!
-Both are excellent ways to provide more practice at identifying hyperboles and understanding why they were used in the example.
-If you need to know more about Boom Cards click here!
+Thankfully, the Hyperbole Task Cards and Activities are here to help students!

-For some students, figurative language is so much fun to learn.
+For some students, figurative language is a lot of fun to learn.
 For others, it is incredibly stressful and confusing.
 Some students have a really hard time understanding the deeper meaning behind the example.
-This can often be the situation when learning hyperboles!
+This is often the case when learning hyperboles!
 However, these examples and lesson ideas will be great ways to help students love learning as many hyperboles as possible.
 Also, check out my other blog posts for help with idioms and personification!